Tessellation Localized Transfer learning for nonparametric regression

 The point $\xhl$ is referred to as the \emph{representative point} of the cell $\cA_{H,\ell}$.
-Since the cells need not admit a natural geometric center, we simply assume - without loss of generality - that $\xhl$ \textit{plays the role of} a center for $\cA_{H,\ell}$. \end{enumerate} \end{df}
+Since the cells need not admit a natural geometric center, we simply assume - without loss of generality - that $\xhl$ serves as a center, or more precisely an \emph{anchor point}, for $\cA_{H,\ell}$. \end{enumerate} \end{definition}

 The essence of our transfer procedure $(\mathrm{TL})^2$ lies in combining a global source estimator with \emph{locally adapted transfer functions} whose spatial organization is learned from the data (see Algorithm \ref{Algo:transfer_fixed_tessellation}).
 Our main assumption is that the relationship between the source and target regression functions can be described by \emph{locally affine transformations} of the source estimator $\wsource$ (Step 1), with parameters that may vary across the covariate space.
 To capture this spatial heterogeneity, the covariate space is partitioned using an admissible tessellation $H$.
 On each cell $\cA_{H,\ell}$, a local transfer function $\widehat g_{H,\ell}$ is estimated (Step 2) using a first subsample of target data.
 This function aligns the source estimator with the target responses in a neighborhood of the cell center, leveraging both spatial proximity and similarity in source predictions, and yields a transfer estimator $\wtess$ (Step 3).\\ In a second stage (see Algorithm \ref{Algo:transfer}), model complexity is controlled by clustering (Step 1) similar cellwise transfer behaviors and selecting, among tessellations $H$ of the resulting size, the one minimizing a target empirical risk (Step 2).
 This step balances bias and variance by adapting the granularity of localization to the data, i.e., the size of the local neighborhoods (or bandwidth) used for estimation. \\ Overall, the method jointly adapts the \emph{local transfer corrections} and the \emph{spatial tessellation}, interpolating between global transfer learning and fully local estimation.